jopemachine/awesome-stars/README.md

 ## Ruby

+- [Homebrew/homebrew-core](https://github.com/Homebrew/homebrew-core) - 🍻 Default formulae for the missing package manager for macOS (or Linux)
 - [athityakumar/colorls](https://github.com/athityakumar/colorls) - A Ruby gem that beautifies the terminal's ls command, with color and font-awesome icons. :tada:
 - [moll/vim-node](https://github.com/moll/vim-node) - Tools and environment to make Vim superb for developing with Node.js.
 Like Rails.vim for Node.
 - [gjtorikian/jekyll-last-modified-at](https://github.com/gjtorikian/jekyll-last-modified-at) - A Jekyll plugin to show the last_modified_at time of a post.